ericatsydney/ericatsydney.github.io/_posts/2016-07-26-gulp-setup.markdown

 `babelify` convert ES6 and React to vanilla JS, it could use plugin/ preset.

 `vinly-source-stream`

-`gulp-browserify` is out of maintenance.
+`gulp-browserify` and `gulp-babel` is out of maintenance

-`gulp-babel` is out of maintenance ?
+css pre-prossor: less, sass

-css pre-prossor: minify, less, sass
+css post-prossor: minify, ,cssnano, auto-prefixer

 webpack
 =======